 Allergy testing determines the substances to which you are allergic as well as how sensitive you are to each allergen.
 Although a blood sample from you can be analyzed, our allergy testing technique more commonly involves injecting small amounts of various allergies into your skin.
 A positive skin reaction indicates that you are allergic to that particular substance; however, it does not mean that substance is causing your symptoms.
 We must always correlate your allergy test results with your type and timing of symptoms.

 The three choices are avoidance (i.e. environmental control), medications and allergy shots (i.e. immunotherapy).
+CEENTA offers three methods of immunotherapy: allergy shots, allergy tablets, and sublingual drops.
 We have a separate handout providing more detail on allergy treatment.

-Another key component in diagnosing chronic sinusitis is a CT scan, also known as a CAT scan.
+Another key diagnosis component is a CT scan, also known as a CAT scan.
 We usually obtain the scan after a prolonged course of medical therapy or at your baseline (ie. on a typical day); however, sometimes we decide to obtain it during a flare-up.
 This x-ray study determines if there is swelling blocking the opening between the sinuses and the nasal cavity.

 Vasomotor rhinitis is when the nose is overly sensitive to certain irritants in the environment but not necessarily allergic to those substances.
 These patients typically experience a runny or congested nose while eating or when exposed to irritants such as smoke, perfume and chemicals.